-- Parasympathetic fibers from vagus nerve: innervate smooth muscle and glands (bronchoconstriction, stimulate secretion)
+- Parasympathetic fibers from the vagus nerve (M3 receptors) innervate smooth muscle and glands (bronchoconstriction, increase secretion)

-- Sympathetic fibers (act on ß2-receptors): innervate blood vessels, smooth muscle, and gland (bronchodilation, vasoconstriction, decrease secretion)
+- Sympathetic fibers (act on ß2-receptors): innervate blood vessels, smooth muscle, and glands (bronchodilation, vasoconstriction, decrease secretion)

-- Simple cuboidal and squamous epithelium, smooth muscle
+- Simple (non-ciliated) cuboidal and squamous epithelium, smooth muscle

-- Club cells: nonciliated, secretory, cuboidal (club-shaped) cells located in the terminal and the respiratory bronchioles of the lungs
+- Nonciliated, secretory, cuboidal (club-shaped) cells located in the terminal and the respiratory bronchioles of the lungs

 - Separated from each other by the interalveolar septum with elastic fibers and capillaries; interalveolar pores connect adjacent alveoli.